 Stage 2.
 The Contractor shall consider the application, select candidates for rendering the required services.
 The specialists are selected among experienced NPP staff, affiliates of REA.
 The examination of the application shall be up to 2 weeks.

-By results, the Contractor shall chart full names of the specialists together with their working experience (resume or CV including position,) and send them to the Principal.
-The place of employment of the specialist (NPP/affiliate) shall be indicated in the “Organization” column.
+By results, the Contractor shall designate full names of the specialists together with their working experience (resume or CV including position,) and send them to the Principal.
+The place of employment of the specialist (NPP/Company) shall be indicated in the “Organization” column.

 Stage 3.
-The Principal shall consider the proposals regarding the list of the performers and, in case of no reproof, shall send an official order-letter drawn up according to Appendix 2.
+The Principal shall consider the proposals regarding the list of the specialists and, in case of no reproof, shall send an official order-letter drawn up according to Appendix 2.

 Review of the application shall take up to 2 weeks.